xebiarohan/Ansible/README.md

   1. Using ansible command
   2. Using ansible-playbook command

-Ansible command is used when we execute a single task or just testing the connectivity of the servers.
+Ansible command is used when we execute a single task on the defined servers in Inventory.

+ Syntax:

  ```js
   ansible <host-group> -a <command> -i <inventory file path with name>